ebeneliason/easy-pattern/README.md

 ### Dot Matrix

 Here's one more example showcasing a custom easing function.
 This foregoes the continuous motion of common easing functions for a stepwise shift between the start and end values.
-Adjust the constant (`4` by default) in the easing function to change the number of steps per loop.
+Adjust the constant (`4` in this example) in the easing function to change the number of steps per loop.

 ![Dot Matrix Checkerboard Example](images/dot-matrix-checker.gif)